-Community Service Available during 18/24-Month Welfare-to-Work Period
+Community Service Available during 18/24-Month Welfare-to-Work (WtW) Period

-Community Service may also be available to participants prior to the expiration of the welfare-to-work time clock if the participant and case manager determine this is the most appropriate assignment to help the participant achieve his/her employment goal.
+Community Service may also be available to participants prior to the expiration of the WtW time clock if the participant and case manager determine this is the most appropriate assignment to help the participant achieve his/her employment goal.

-Individuals with Expired Welfare-to-Work Time Clocks who Return to Aid
+Individuals with Expired WtW Time Clocks who Return to Aid

-Individuals who have received aid for a cumulative period of more than 18/24 months and return to aid after a break in aid of at least one month may be required to participate in Community Service to meet their participation.
+Individuals who have received aid for a cumulative period of more than 18/24 months and return to aid after a break in aid of at least one month may be required to participate in Community Service to meet their participation requirement.